-Blue Star, high performance cybersecurity engineering and software engineering services, hosted a robot-themed event on April 28.
+Blue Star, high performance IT cybersecurity services, engineering and software solutions, hosted a robot-themed event on April 28.
 The event, which intentionally coincided with Take Our Daughters and Sons to Work Day, was designed to allow employees to share their passion for technology and also to encourage the kids to become active, rather than passive, users of technology.

 More than half of Blue Star’s employees plus 16 children, ages 3 to 13, attended the event, where they enjoyed hands-on, robot-themed activities including:

 - Watching an interactive Lego® Mindstorms® robotics demonstration given by an employee and his two elementary-aged children.
 Kids as young as 3 were invited to help program the robot to do things like draw with a marker or shoot at targets.

 - Working together at computer stations with an elementary, child-friendly programming language called Scratch.